visika/tesi-magistrale/thesis.typ

 @al-saidiAssessmentVdWTSMethod2012, @otero-de-la-rozaBenchmarkNoncovalentInteractions2012
 largely due to their additional computational cost, which particularly in a plane-wave basis can reach more than an order of magnitude larger than the corresponding semi-local functional. @reillyUnderstandingRoleVibrations2013

+#box(
+  stroke: 2pt + red,
+  inset: 1mm,
+  [The pharmaceutical industry spends considerable resources on high-throughput crystallization experiments to screen for polymorphs, // TODO citazione a S. L. Morissette et al., High-throughput crystallization: Polymorphs, salts, co-crystals and solvates of pharmaceutical solids.
+Adv.
+Drug Deliv.
+Rev. 56, 275–300 (2004).
+    into which the target structure may decay.
+    However, crystallization experiments do not probe thermodynamic stability, and conclusive studies of the impact of temperature changes after crystallization on the stability of polymorphs (i.e. their monotropic or enantiotropic nature) // TODO cite E. H. Lee, A practical guide to pharmaceutical polymorph screening & selection.
+Asian J. Pharm.
+Sci.
+9, 163–175 (2014) are often prevented by limited sample quantities.
+    Hence, there is the appeal of theoretical @csp // TODO cite 14 S. L. Price, Predicting crystal structures of organic compounds.
+Chem.
+Soc.
+Rev. 43,2098–2111 (2014). based on the thermodynamic stability, which promises to complement crystallization experiments // TODO cite 15 J. Nyman, S. M. Reutzel-Edens, Crystal structure prediction is changing from basic science to applied technology.
+Faraday Discuss.
+211, 459–476 (2018). by exhaustively searching for competing polymorphs.
+    @kapilCompleteDescriptionThermodynamic2022
+  ],
+)

+#box(
+  stroke: blue + 2pt,
+  inset: 1mm,
+  [
+    The size and sign of nuclear quantum effects, anharmonicity, and cell expansion and flexibility, depend entirely on the compound and the polymorphs at hand, highlighting that rigorous @qti is indispensable for predicting phase stabilities and that molecular crystals are typically stabilized by a nontrivial interplay of different physical effects, whose individual importance is belied by the subtle resultant free energy differences. @kapilCompleteDescriptionThermodynamic2022
+  ],
+)

 === Machine Learning potentials

 The facile generation of machine-learning potentials for a diverse set of polymorphic compounds—benzene, glycine, and succinic acid—and predictions of thermodynamic stabilities in qualitative and quantitative agreement with experiments highlight that predictive thermodynamic studies of industrially relevant molecular materials are no longer a daunting task. @kapilCompleteDescriptionThermodynamic2022